leonardomarcao/Anne/README.md

 # Anne
-Facial recognition with computer vision in IoT environment
+Facial recognition using computer vision in IoT environment